PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 ## Adding node to the cluster:

 To add a new node to the cluster you will need to run `add-node.sh` script.
 The script exists in the same folder where you ran the terraform commands to create the cluster.
 So navigate to the folder.
 > Note: The same ssh user will be used which you had provided while setting up the cluster.
-So make sure it is available on the new node if it was other thant the 'root' user.
+So make sure it is available on the new node if it was other than the 'root' user.

-Here are the steps to add node:
+Here are the steps to add a new node:

 * Set variable with the IP of the node you are going to add

 		export HOST_IP="<AddIPofNode>";

 * Make sure the password-less ssh is setup.
 If not then run the below commands: